jeremymcrae/mosaic_de_novos/README.md

 You can also call variants in specific regions within a single chromosome with `--start START_POS` and `--stop STOP_POS`.
 Otherwise it will default to the full chromosome length.
-By default this looks for mosaic events witha proportion around 0.25, but you can change this by including the argument `--proportion X`, where X is between 0 and 1.
+By default this looks for mosaic events with a proportion around 0.25, but you can change this by including the argument `--proportion X`, where X is between 0 and 1.
+NOTE: this might not be true, it might only use 0.25.

 It should generate a file in RESULTS_DIR named:
-`PROBAND_ID.denovogear.CHROM.START-STOP.standard.dnm`
+`PROBAND_ID.denovogear.CHROM.START-STOP.modified.dnm`

 Of course, this will probably fail in some way, most likely due to pysam requirements.
 You can install pysam on the farm with: